ernman37/CryptoBot/reports/models/Trader.md

   - sets the new `Trader.lastUpdated` time
   - returns the new balances object

+- getPortfolioUSDBalance()
+  - Returns the current USD balance of portfolio

+#### Exiting Methods

+- setTrading(isTrading: bool)
+  - For soft exiting
+  - tells the trader if it is allowed to buy anymore coins
+  - Will run until there is no coins left to trade with a balance of over $10

+- hardExit()
+  - This will force all trades to sell out and exit the trader program
+  - For ending the bot

 #### Trader.tradeQueue objects

 - The Queue will have either a Buy or a Sell order, their objects need to be created specifically so that the Trader can correctly parse information and create successful order